How to apply for an accommodation licence for a structure on the River Thames, the licensing requirements, and licence fees.

-You must apply to the Environment Agency for your licence and pay an annual fee.
+You must apply for a licence from the Environment Agency and pay an annual fee.

-You can’t transfer a licence to someone else.
+You cannot transfer a licence to someone else.
 You must get a licence yourself if you buy or move into a property with a structure.

-You’ll be sent a licence plate when your licence is granted.
+For some structures, you will be sent a licence plate if your licence is granted.
 You must display this on the structure.

-Your structure may be removed and you could be charged for it’s removal if you don’t get a licence.
+Your structure may be removed and you could be charged for its removal if you do not get a licence.

-Download and fill in the retain accommodation form and send it to the address on the form.
+Complete the accommodation licence application form and return it to the Environment Agency at the address on the form.

-To build a new structure or change an existing structure you must do both of the following:
+To install a new structure or change an existing structure you must do both of the following: